zer011b/fdtd3d/Docs/Build.md

 # make install won't work because of lack of root access for ordinary users
 ```

-GCC provided for BlueGene\P is heavily outdated (4.1.2), thus, it doesn't support c++11 features and fdtd3d should be built with -DCXX11_ENABLED=OFF.
+GCC provided for BlueGene\P is heavily outdated (4.1.2), thus, it doesn't support c++11 features.
 Also, apply next patch to fdtd3d:

 ```patch
 diff --git a/CMakeLists.txt b/CMakeLists.txt